Acrostichum aureum: Uses

 In Cambodia, where the fern is known as prâng' tük (prâng="cycad", tük="aquatic", Khmer language), the young leaves are eaten in salads.

-In the Indian state of Goa the fern is consumed cooked in a spicy coconut based gravy known as tonak.
-It is considered a delicacy by the local people.
+In the Indian state of Goa, the fern crosiers (young fiddleheads) are cooked in a spicy coconut-based gravy known as tonak and consumed as a delicacy by the local people.

 Cultivation

 Golden leather fern can be grown under high light in garden soil or potting mix, if the substrate is kept constantly wet.
 Ordinary fresh water (not brackish water) is sufficient for cultivation.